anjsec/WAHH/chapt - 2 (core defense mechanism).md

   The point at which user data is fi rst received by the server-side application represents a huge trust boundary.
-At this point the application needs to take measures to defend itself against malicious input.
+At this point the application needs to take measures to defend itself against malicious input. the role of input validation is to clean potentially malicious data on arrival and then pass the clean data to the trusted application.
+From this point onward, the data may be trusted and processed without any further checks or concern about possible attacks.
+   A more effective model uses the concept of boundary validation.
+Here, each individual component or functional unit of the server-side application treats its inputs as coming from a potentially malicious source.
+Data validation is performed at each of these trust boundaries, in addition to the external frontier between the client and server.
+This model provides a solution to the problems just described.
+Each component can defend itself against the specifi c types of crafted input to which it may be vulnerable.
+As data passes through different components, validation checks can be performed against whatever value the data has as a result of previous transformations.
+And because the various validation checks are implemented at different stages of processing, they are unlikely to come into confl ict with one another.

+##### Multistep Validation and Canonicalization
+##### Canonicalization
+is the process of converting or decoding data into a common character set.
+If any canonicalization is carried out after input fi lters have been applied, an attacker may be able to use a suitable encoding scheme to bypass the validation mechanism.

+A common problem encountered by input-handling mechanisms arises when user-supplied input is manipulated across several steps as part of the validation logic.
+If this process is not handled carefully, an attacker may be able to construct crafted input that succeeds in smuggling malicious data through the validation mechanism.
+One version of this problem occurs when an application attempts to sanitize user input by removing or encoding certain characters or expressions.

+A related problem arises in relation to data canonicalization.
+When input is sent from the user’s browser, it may be encoded in various ways.
+These encoding schemes exist so that unusual characters and binary data may be transmitted safely over HTTP .

+### Handling Attackers